 - (a) The purpose of this Code of Ethics is to establish guidelines for an ethical standard of conduct for the Board of County Commissioners and to help determine what conduct is appropriate in particular cases.
 It should not be considered a substitute for the law or for an official's best judgment. - (b) The proper operation of democratic government requires that public officials and employees be independent, impartial and responsible to the people; that governmental decisions and policy be made in proper channels of the governmental structure; that public office not be used for personal gain; and that the public have confidence in the integrity of its government. - (c) Mecklenburg County is committed to establishing a culture of openness, trust and integrity in business practices.
 Effective ethics is a team effort involving the participation and support of every employee.
 All employees should familiarize themselves with the ethics guidelines that follow.
-The County will take appropriate measures in addressing violations of this policy.

-In recognition of these goals, the following Code of Ethics for the Board of County Commissioners and County Officials is hereby adopted.
+The County will take appropriate measures in addressing violations of this policy. (e) Mecklenburg County is committed to establishing a culture of openness, trust and integrity in business practices.
+Effective ethics is a team effort involving the participation and support of every employee.
+All employees should familiarize themselves with the ethics guidelines that follow.
+The County will take appropriate measures in addressing violations of this policy. - (c) In recognition of these goals, a the following Code of Ethics for the Board of County Commissioners and County Officials is hereby adopted.
+The purpose of this Code of Ethics is to establish guidelines for ethical standards of conduct for all such officials by setting forth those acts or actions that are incompatible with the best interests of the County.